greg-gajda/spark-examples/notes/regression/linear-regression.md

 # Predicting House prices by using different linear regression algorithms

-Data set used in this example can be found
+Data set used in this example can be found in data folder on github (https://github.com/grzegorzgajda/spark-examples) in file house-data.csv.
 Few things ought to be taken into account:
 * Linear regression model
 * Model performance